enslaved-soul/algoviz/README.md

 # Sorting Visualizer

 This is a progressive web app built using React.js to visualize sorting algorithms such as bubble, insertion, selection, merge, quick, heap and twist sort.
-This app is deployed with Github pages and can be accessed here: [Link]().
 I hope you have fun playing around with it.

 ## Installation and Setup Instructions